alias8/uber_clone/README.md

 | Auth | JWT (JJWT 0.12) via HttpOnly cookies |
 | Build | Gradle (Kotlin DSL) |

-## What's included
+## Features

+**Rides** — riders request a trip with pickup/dropoff coordinates.
+The service auto-assigns the nearest available driver within 5 km.
+Rides move through a status machine: `REQUESTED → ACCEPTED → IN_PROGRESS → COMPLETED` (or `CANCELLED`).
+Fare is calculated using the Haversine formula plus a surge multiplier.

+**Surge pricing** — Redis-backed surge multiplier keyed by geographic area.
+Multiplier scales with local demand and is cached with a TTL.

+**Driver management** — drivers register with vehicle details, toggle online/offline status, update their GPS location, and can query for nearby online drivers within a configurable radius.

+**Ratings** — after a ride completes, riders and drivers can rate each other.
+Average ratings are stored on the driver profile.

 **Auth** — register, login, and `/auth/me`.
-JWTs are issued on login/register, stored as HttpOnly cookies (30-day expiry by default), and validated on every request via a servlet filter.
+JWTs are issued on login/register, stored as HttpOnly cookies (30-day expiry), and validated on every request via a servlet filter.
 Passwords are BCrypt-hashed.

-**Security** — Spring Security in stateless mode. `/auth/register` and `/auth/login` are public; everything else requires a valid JWT.

-**User model** — a single `User` entity backed by Postgres with JPA auto-DDL so the schema creates itself on first boot.

-**Redis utilities** — helper functions for list-based caching with TTL and size capping.
-Stub these out into real cache keys for whatever domain you're building.

-**Kafka producer/consumer** — a typed event producer and a `@KafkaListener` consumer stubbed to the `post-created` topic.
-Drop your async fan-out or processing logic into the consumer body.

-**Health endpoint** — `GET /health` returns 200, useful for load balancer checks.
+**Kafka events** — ride lifecycle events are published to Kafka for downstream consumers (notifications, analytics, etc.).

 ## Running locally